-Beginners in the audio industry may ask what the best microphone is while experts may argue to no end about which microphone rules them all.
-The truth is, there really is no “best microphone,” though there may be a best microphone for a certain applications and there are most definitely industry standards for certain applications.
+Beginners in the audio industry may ask what the best microphone is, while experts may argue to no end about which microphone rules them all.
+The truth is, there really is no “best microphone,” though there may be a best microphone for a certain application, and there are most definitely industry standards for certain applications.

 In this article, we’ll discuss strategies for assessing the acoustic environment and choosing the best microphones for that particular environment.
 We’ll also look at “industry standard” mics, which will give us an idea of the best microphones for certain applications.